5 Efficient Ways Of Cross-Selling In Your Hotel

 Food and Beverage

 Of course, not all hotels boast a Michelin-starred restaurant.
 But do you offer breakfast for your guests?
 If so, don’t hesitate to promote it, perhaps by offering a small discount when guests book directly via your website.
-Guests who won’t be able to have breakfast in the hotel (as they have to catch a flight or train) might also appreciate a breakfast box to go.
+Guests who won’t be able to have breakfast in the hotel (for example business travelers who have to catch a flight or train) might also appreciate a breakfast box to go.

 As many hotels face the problem of filling up their restaurant with their own guests, it’s important to promote your facilities.
 An easy way to do that is via an automated and timely pre-stay message prior to your guests’ arrival.
 Next to providing driving directions and important information about the hotel, it is the ideal channel to highlight any services and products that will enhance their stay.
 For example, you can offer to add breakfast to their room rate or make a dinner reservation at your restaurant.

 Even if you don’t have a restaurant, there are still selling opportunities for food and beverages.
 You could offer your guests regional products from local farmers and producers.
-Think chocolate, wine and spirits, jam, traditional biscuits…the list is long!
-Or how about a bottle of wine or champagne upon arrival?
+Think chocolate, wine and spirits, jam, or traditional biscuits Or how about a bottle of wine or champagne upon arrival?
+These are easy things to implement, but can be really appealing to your leisure guests.

 Wellness area